April 24, 2018

 Dear Parents and Community Members:

-The AER is available for you to review electronically by visiting the following web site https://goo.gl/ZkCgiw or you may review a copy in our main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site: http://newgroningen.zps.org/, or you may review a copy in the main office at your child’s school.

-Increasing academic achievement among all students and the specific subgroups in our building continues to be our challenge as a building.
-During the past year we have planned several initiatives to increase the performance of our students including a comprehensive phonics program in grades K-2 and rigorous reading program in grades 3-5.
-Our professional development will be on these programs.
+Key challenges for our school – Increasing academic achievement among all students and the specific subgroups in our building continues to be our challenge as a building.
+During the past year we have continued several initiatives to increase the performance of our students including a comprehensive phonics program in grades K-2 and rigorous reading program in grades 3-5.
+Our professional development has been focused on these programs.
 We have addressed the needs of our struggling students through a response to intervention program we call WIN (What I need).
 All students will be provided an intervention period of reading and/or math that will help them to be successful with the Common Core State Standards.

 Process for assigning pupils to the school – Students in Zeeland are assigned based upon their geographical home location.
 Zeeland also offers school of choice openings which are placed after the residents of Zeeland are assigned to their home school.
 There are 7 elementary schools in Zeeland and those schools feed into two middle schools, Cityside and Creekside.
 New Groningen feeds into Creekside Middle School which goes to Zeeland West High School.

 |On District Rigby Running Record Assessments: